-In the field of recreation, the alpine type has appeal and is a source of inspiration to many people through its attractions as an area for mountain climbing, photography, peak trips, and fishing in high altitude lakes.
-Overgrazing and other uses that destroy the vegetation will impinge on recreational values including use of alpine flower fields, strategic pastures for horse feed, and denudation of camp sites and lake shores.
+In the field of recreation, the alpine type has appeal and is a source of inspiration to many people through its attraction as an area for mountain climbing, photography, pack trips, and fishing in high elevation lakes.
+Over grazing and other uses that destroy the vegetation will impinge on recreational values, including use of alpine flower fields, strategic pastures for horse feed, and denudation of camp sites and lake shores.
 Hunting for ptarmigan and snowshoe rabbits is generally good to excellent on this site.